Bottom Line Recommendation:

 Because there are many great opportunities to buy an engagement ring throughout the year, a little diamond knowledge and planning will go a long way.
 Review our Diamond Pro educational resources to ensure you choose a beautiful engagement ring at an excellent price.

 Here we offer the best tips for buying an engagement ring—no matter the time of year.

 Throughout our extensive years of experience in the diamond industry, we have found that online vendors offer the best selection and best value.
 Diamond dealers like James Allen, Blue Nile and Brian Gavin Diamonds are trustworthy and reliable, and offer some of the best inventory in the world.

 We highly recommend looking for a ring through a reputable online vendor above any brick and mortar store.
+The best engagement ring stores are online.
 Nervous about buying online?
 Blue Nile and James Allen have exceptional return policies, and also allow you to view every diamond up close before purchase.

 Although it’s certainly not required, we recommend beginning your search for an engagement ring about two to three months before the proposal.
 This allows you time to narrow down your options, look for the right vendor and have the jewelry be made and shipped.
 You’ll also have the advantage of negotiating prices and ensuring you have the most beautiful ring for your fiancé-to-be.

 You may feel pressure to buy a ring during a sale to save a couple of hundred dollars (at best).
 Don’t let marketing gimmicks drive your decision.
 Remember that this is a once-in-a-lifetime purchase.
 He or she will be wearing the engagement ring for the rest of their life.